pubgrub-rs/pubgrub/README.md

 ## Contributing

-Discussion and development happens here on github and on our [Zulip stream](https://rust-lang.zulipchat.com/#narrow/stream/260232-t-cargo.2FPubGrub).
+Discussion and development happens here on GitHub and on our [Zulip stream](https://rust-lang.zulipchat.com/#narrow/stream/260232-t-cargo.2FPubGrub).
 Please join in!

 Remember to always be considerate of others, who may have different native languages, cultures and experiences.
 We want everyone to feel welcomed,